h2r/ein/getstarted.md

 can connect to your Baxter.
 Many common problems arise because of networking misconfigurations, where your $ROS_MASTER_URI,
 $ROS_HOSTNAME, and/or $ROS_IP are set incorrectly; verify that
 `rostopic echo` works correctly before proceeding.
+You should also make sure Baxter is turned on and enabled.  (`rosrun baxter_tools enable_robot.py -e`).

 Start the screen session using the commands given in [Install](../install).
 Choose an arm (left or right) to use.
 Type ``